 Bulimia nervosa typically involves regular and repeated binge eating episodes that are followed by purging or other compensatory behaviors to prevent weight gain.
 These binge-purge episodes are usually done in secret, with the purging being accomplished by self-induced vomiting and misuse of laxatives, diuretics, or enemas.
 Some people with bulimia may not purge but may avoid weight gain through other extreme behaviors, such as excessive physical activity or self-induced starvation.
 Some symptoms include:

 - Digestion problems

 - Potentially fatal heart problems

-In contrast to people with anorexia, who are usually underweight, individuals with bulimia tend to be of normal weight to slightly overweight range.
-Onset is usually between 15 and 24 years.
-People with bulimia are primarily treated with antidepressants, which have been a more effective therapy for bulimics than for anorexics.
-Psychological treatment, particularly cognitive/behavioral therapy and interpersonal therapy, is as effective as antidepressants in the short-term.
-However, in the long-term, psychological treatment is more effective.
+Unlike with people who are anorexic and underweight, those with bulimia because are more likely to be of “average” weight to slightly overweight.
+Onset of the disorder usually occurs between 15 and 24 years, and those diagnosed with the condition are primarily treated with antidepressants.
+Psychological treatment, particularly cognitive behavioral therapy and interpersonal therapy, has been found to be as effective as antidepressants in the short-term.
+However, in the long-term, psychological treatment has been found to be more effective.

 Similar to bulimia, binge eating disorder (also known as compulsive overeating) is characterized by regular and repeated binge eating episodes, which involve rapidly and uncontrollably eating large amounts of food in single sittings until feeling uncomfortably full.
 There are no purging or other compensatory behaviors, and those with the disorder are often obese and experience fluctuations in their body weight.
 Treatment is similar to that for bulimia nervosa.
 To learn more about compulsive eating, check out Overeaters Anonymous.